gravitystorm/openstreetmap-carto/README.md

 # Alternatives

-There are many open-source stylesheets written for creating OpenStreetMap-based maps using mapnik, many based on this project.
+There are many open-source stylesheets written for creating OpenStreetMap-based maps using Mapnik, many based on this project.
 Some alternatives are:

 * [OSM-Bright](https://github.com/mapbox/osm-bright)
 * [XML-based stylesheets](https://trac.openstreetmap.org/browser/subversion/applications/rendering/mapnik)